-Downlink data transmission(#3459)
+ST transitory(#3459)

-(#203)(#3757)If the current AP MLD sends an ST execution response that indicates accepted status to a non-AP MLD in response to an ST execution request sent by the non-AP MLD, the current AP MLD may transmit DL frames to the non-AP MLD for a duration of the DLDrainTime after the reception of the acknowledgement of the ST execution response, unless the DLDrainTime duration is terminated early according to rules in this section (see Figure 37-3 (SMD BSS transition preparation and execution procedures)).
-After the expiration or early termination of the DLDrainTime, the current AP MLD should refrain from transmitting DL Data frames to the non-AP MLD.
+(#203)(#3757)If the current AP MLD sends an ST execution response that indicates accepted status to a non-AP MLD in response to an ST execution request sent by the non-AP MLD, the current AP MLD may continue to transmit DL frames to the non-AP MLD for a period of time referred to as ST transitory starting after the reception of the acknowledgement of the ST execution response, and terminating after a nominal duration indicated by the Nominal Maximum ST Transitory Duration field carried in the ST execution response.
+The non-AP may terminate the ST transitory before the expiration of its nominal duration by following the rules defined in this subclause (see Figure 37-3 (SMD BSS transition preparation and execution procedures)).
+After the termination of the ST transitory, the ST procedure is completed and the non-AP MLD and the current AP MLD shall remove all the setup links between them(#233).

 (#203)NOTE 1 – The current AP MLD might transmit DL frames to the non-AP MLD in the interval between receiving the ST execution request and transmitting the ST execution response.

-When the non-AP MLD receives an ST execution response to an ST execution request, (#3006)(#3367) the non-AP MLD may choose to receive individually addressed buffered Data frames from its current AP MLD (#520)for the DLDrainTime (upon reception of the ST execution response) if the DLDrainTime is greater than 0.
-During the DLDrainTime, the following applies:
+When the non-AP MLD receives an ST execution response carrying a Nominal Maximum ST Transitory Duration field with a value greater than 0, (#3006)(#3367) the non-AP MLD may choose to receive individually addressed buffered Data frames from its current AP MLD (#520)during the ST transitory period.
+Additionally, during the ST transitory:

 The non-AP MLD is not required to listen to any Beacon frames of the APs affiliated with the target AP MLD.

-(#524) The non-AP MLD shall send the indication of termination of the DLDrainTime to the target AP MLD if the non-AP MLD terminates the DLDrainTime before the DLDrainTime expires.
+If the non-AP MLD has not received a UHR Link Reconfiguration Notify frame with the Type field set to 2 and the Info Type field set to 0 (no more buffered Data for any TID) and the non-AP MLD determines to terminate the ST transitory before the expiration of its nominal duration, or its nominal duration expires without any early termination:

-The current AP MLD shall support signaling termination of DL data transmission to the non-AP MLD before the DLDrainTime expires (actual signaling TBD).
+(#524) The non-AP MLD shall send a UHR Link Reconfiguration Notify frame to the target AP MLD with the Type field set to 2 and the Info Type field set to 0 (ST transitory termination) to indicate termination of the ST transitory.

-The current AP MLD should send the indication of termination of DL data transmissions when any of the following is true:
+The non-AP MLD should send a UHR Link Reconfiguration Notify frame (as an Action frame or as an Action No Ack frame) to the current AP MLD with the Type field set to 2 and the Info Type field set to 0 (ST transitory termination) to indicate termination of the ST transitory.The current AP MLD should send a UHR Link Reconfiguration Notify frame to the non-AP MLD with the Type field set to 2 and the Info Type field set to 0 (no more buffered Data for any TID) when any of the following is true:

-The current AP MLD has no more pending DL data and is not expecting more DL data from the DS for (#535) DL transmissions during the DLDrainTime.
+The current AP MLD has no more pending DL data and is not expecting more DL data from the DS for (#535) DL transmissions during theST transitory.

-The current AP MLD has transferred the next SN for DL as part of context to the target AP MLD and the current AP MLD has used the last SN available to the current AP MLD for all TIDs during the DLDrainTime.
+The current AP MLD has transferred the next SN for DL as part of context to the target AP MLD and the current AP MLD has used the last SN available to the current AP MLD for all TIDs during the ST transitory.

-If the non-AP MLD had requested the current AP MLD to not transfer DL SNs as described in 37.14.8 (Context) during the SMD BSS transition preparation procedure:
+If the non-AP MLD had requested the current AP MLD to not transfer the next SN for DL individually addressed Data frame for each TID by setting to one the Request DL SN Not Transferred field (see 9.4.2.yyy (SMD BSS Transition Parameters element)) carried in the ST preparation request: